brianbegy/brianbegy/README.md

 * Emails - I will reply in < 24 hours.
 * Slack - you should expect to get an answer right away.
 I will do my best.
 * If it ever feels like we are not communicating, grab me and let's hash it out.
-* I feel very strongly that teams need to overcommunicate their progress.
+* I feel very strongly that teams need to over-communicate their progress.
   * Transparency builds trust.
   * We should be open and transparent about our successes and our failures.
   * Typically, this takes the form of a weekly status email going to all stakeholders.